vishnu277/GitDemo/README.md

-# GitDemo
+# GitDemo Repor
-This is a demo app
+This is a demo app to learn

+## Roadmap
+Add new features
+FIx trhe bugs